Skip to content

 end, 3, 1) -- up to 3 attempts, 1 second between retries

 Runs an array of zero-argument functions in parallel via task.spawn and waits for all to complete.
-Returns results in the same order as fns.
+Returns explicit result objects in the same order as fns.

 ParameterTypeDescription